docker/docs/install/linux/docker-ce/fedora.md

     $ sudo systemctl start docker
     ```

-4. Verify that `docker` is installed correctly by running the `hello-world`
+4. Verify that Docker CE is installed correctly by running the `hello-world`
     image.

     ```bash